legumeinfo/pandagma/README.md

 # Calculate a consensus sequence for each pan-gene set, using vsearch.
 pandagma.sh run consense

+# Add other gene model sets to the primary clusters.
+Useful for adding
+# annotation sets that may be of lower or uncertain quality.
+pandagma.sh run add_extra

 # Move results into output directory, and report some summary statistics
 pandagma.sh run summarize